September-October 2015

 Dalton & Tomich Attorney Earns Alliance Defending Freedom Award

-The Alliance Defending Freedom has granted attorney Daniel P. Dalton the organization’s Silver Service Award in recognition of his work defending the right of Christian churches and other institutions to practice religious freedom.
-Dalton, co-founder of Detroit-based Dalton & Tomich PLC, represents churches and others in land use and zoning cases.
-He represents clients in […]
+The Alliance Defending Freedom has granted attorney Daniel P. Dalton the organization’s Silver Service Award in recognition of his work defending the right of Christian churches and other institutions to […]

 -